 Both the Individual Ministry and Mission Project awards are named in honor of Fred E. Lietz, an early church-extension pioneer and LCEF’s first president.

 The Rev. Alex Merlo and his wife, Maria, received the Merle and Phyllis Freitag Award, named for LCEF’s fourth president, Merle Freitag.
 The Merlos have served at Iglesia Luterana San Pablo in Aurora, Ill., for the past 10 years.
 Through events like the annual “Prayer Room,” short-term mission trips to Honduras, marriage retreats, a missionary school for Hispanics and a vacation Bible school, Iglesia Luterana has found great success with the members of San Pablo and those from the surrounding community of Aurora.

-Finally, Tom Helfrich, retired CFO of LCEF, and LCEF’s senior vice-president of Finance, received the Art Haake Leadership Award.
+Finally, Tom Helfrich, retired CFO of LCEF, received the Art Haake Leadership Award.
 The award celebrates the life of the late Art Haake, LCEF’s second president, and honors a retired LCEF staff member for his or her service to the organization and the LCMS.

 “Tom did his fair share of improving and uplifting the quality of life for people at every level throughout the LCMS,” said Day, who presented the award.
 “He understood the mission of our beloved church and worked tirelessly to assure that dollars were available for ministry.”

 Addressing the conference theme in their one-of-a-kind ways were presenters such as Danny Wuerffel, Ed Catmull and Tim Tebow.